Ashwini-Shalke/devtoolzone/content/OracleApplicationExpress/Chap10.md

 *   **_Updating Configuration_**_: We update_ `_config.toolbarData_` _with our modified toolbar configuration to ensure the custom button appears in the Interactive Grid._
 *   **_Enabling Features_**_: To enable edit and delete functionalities within the grid, we configure_ `_config.features_`_:_

-> By following this guide, you’ve learned how to incorporate a custom button while ensuring delete capabilities are readily available within the grid.Happy developing!
+_By following this guide, you’ve learned how to incorporate a custom button while ensuring delete capabilities are readily available within the grid._

+_Happy developing!_

 ###